 Sometimes I’ll walk into the closet and she’ll come shooting out of her weird hiding place.
 I’ll damn near fall down trying to avoid stepping on her.
 I shout at her.
 “Gizmo, get out of the way!”
 She doesn’t give a rip.
 She just yawns and relocates to the couch or meows at me to feed her again.
 If we leave the piano keys uncovered at night, Gizmo will prance across them, playing a lively, discordant tune that wakes up the entire house.
 We’ve learned there’s no point in scolding her.

 She just doesn’t care.

 Many teachers care entirely too much about what others say or think about them.
 Be your own critic.
 Ignore the rest.
 Stop allowing others to make you feel bad about yourself.
 Be like my cat: do your thing, and screw what people think about it.
 You won’t please them all anyway.
 (I do recommend that you be less obvious about it than my cat.)

 Like all cats, Gizmo loves to sleep.
 I’m pretty sure it’s her favorite thing to do.
 Teachers, like many Americans, don’t get enough sleep.
 It’s recommended that you get 7 to 9 hours a night.
 But the CDC estimates that one in three Americans don’t get that much.
 You can’t be your best if you’re not well-rested.
 Teachers, even those who stay calm most of the day, must be on.
 They must be mentally engaged and observant.
-You can’t teach well if you’re tired all the time.
+You can’t be any good if you’re tired all the time.
+Get your sleep.

-So don’t teach like a pirate.
-Pirates are scary.
+Don’t teach like a pirate.
+Pirates are scary and they die early deaths.
 Teach like a cat instead.